kyma-project/kyma/components/application-connectivity-validator/README.md

 - **externalAPIPort** - The port on which the external API is exposed.
 The default port is `8080`.
 - **tenant** - The tenant of the Application for which the proxy is deployed.
 Omitted if empty.
 - **group** - The group of the Application for which the proxy is deployed.
 Omitted if empty.
-- **eventServicePathPrefix** - Path prefix for which requests will be forwarded to the Event Service.
+- **eventServicePathPrefixV1** - Path prefix for which requests will be forwarded to the Event Service V1 API.
 The default value is `/v1/events`.
+- **eventServicePathPrefixV2** - Path prefix for which requests will be forwarded to the Event Service V2 API.
+The default value is `/v2/events`.
 - **eventServiceHost** - Host and port of the Event Service.
 The default value is `events-api:8080`.
 - **appRegistryPathPrefix** - Path prefix for which requests will be forwarded to the Application Registry.
 The default value is `/v1/metadata`.
 - **appRegistryHost** - Host and port of the Event Service.
 The default value is `application-registry-external-api:8081`.